Frequently Asked Questions concerning your Visa Application

 7Do I have to be formally accepted at a University to apply for a study visa?

 Yes, to apply for a study visa to allow you to study in South Africa, you will first need to be formally accepted at a recognised University or Tertiary Institution in South Africa.
-A study visa is issued for courses that are scheduled for a period longer than 3 months.

 8Can I work while on a Study visa?